Believing God

 But most are at a loss to explain the rest of the real world around them.
 When plans go wrong, when stuff happens, when tragedy strikes, they are the first ones to turn to anything but God alone to resolve their problems.

 Employing mental gymnastics, men determine that God cannot be directly in control of everything, as that would violate their religious belief in the theory of Free Will.
-Bad things are attributed to - um - bad things, like bad luck, bad fortune, bad timing, bad people, etc. Among the few remaining who actually believe he exists, the Devil is also considered bad and, not all that long ago, was often blamed for the mishaps whose cause could not otherwise be explained.
+Bad things are attributed to - um - bad things, like bad luck, bad fortune, bad karma, bad timing, bad people, etc. Among the few remaining who actually believe he exists, the Devil is also considered bad and, not all that long ago, was often blamed for the mishaps whose cause could not otherwise be explained.
 But as people grew more sophisticated they were reluctant to directly attribute all the bad things to an invisible enemy.
-Unless, of course, the invisible enemy is claimed to be a virus, but that is a topic for another article.
+Unless, of course, the invisible enemy is claimed to be a so-called virus, but that is a topic for another article.

-Still others need to see god's involvement in the world around them, but in a more explainable manner.
+Still others need to see a god's involvement in the world around them, but in a more explainable manner.
 They envision a distant, impersonal god who may elect to entertain interest in certain aspects of the lives of some people from time to time.
-This god typically works behind the scenes, indirectly through other people, circumstances and technology; a god mystically expanding and contracting in influence to suit the needs of the moment.
+This god works exclusively behind the scenes, indirectly through other people, circumstances and technology; a god mystically expanding and contracting in influence to suit the needs of the moment.

-Regardless of which of these gods people acknowledge, these are the deities who are credited for the best things in life, those things that the unbelieving heathen attribute to coincidence and luck, and especially those things that they, themselves, can't take credit and be compensated for.
+Regardless of which of these gods people acknowledge, these are the deities who typically are credited for the best things in life, those things that the unbelieving heathen attribute to coincidence and luck, and especially those things that they, themselves, can't take credit and be compensated for.
 Naturally, a god such as this could not possibly have anything to do with the bad stuff.

 For example, if the loving god I believe in wouldn't harm a fly, when a fly is harmed and someone accosts me with questions as rude as, "How can your loving god harm a fly?" and "Why would a loving god let such bad things happen to flies?", I can sound confident and self-righteous in my ludicrous non-answer by saying, "My loving god didn't harm any flies!
 He wasn't involved!"
 When people then look at me, the one who claims to believe in (a) god, as if I have lost my mind, I can attempt to recover my credibility and appear to be more sophisticated by adding, "The god I believe in, the one not responsible for the fly harming event, has allowed the fly harming event to occur for reasons we don't understand.
 You'll see: these are things that he will later use for the good of the flies."